kstenerud/nixos-beginners-handbook/installing-flakes.md

 Installing using Flakes
 =======================

-Flakes are a new experimental feature (in mid-2021) that will soon enter mainstream.
+Flakes are an experimental feature (in mid-2021) that will soon enter mainstream.
 [This blog post](https://www.tweag.io/blog/2020-05-25-flakes/) gives a good overview of the problems flakes solve.